NORTHFIELD BOARD OF EDUCATION FILE CODE: 5141.21

 “Opioid overdose” means an acute condition including, but not limited to, extreme physical illness, decreased level of consciousness, respiratory depression, coma, or death resulting from the consumption or use of an opioid drug or another substance with which an opioid drug was combined, and that a layperson would reasonably believe to require medical assistance.

-Naloxone shall be stored in a safe accessible location, and according to the manufacturer’s directions regarding the heat and cold sensitivity of the medication.
-To the extent that is safe and practical, the naloxone shall be stored at a reasonable proximity of an automated external defibrillator (AED).
-The school nurse shall be responsible for monitoring the on-site inventory of naloxone, arranging for the replacement of naloxone supply and ensuring the appropriate and safe disposal of administered and expired naloxone applicators.
+The opioid antidote shall be stored in a secure but unlocked and easily accessible location, and according to the manufacturer’s directions.
+To the extent that is safe and practical, the opioid antidote shall be stored at a reasonable proximity of an automated external defibrillator (AED).
+The school nurse shall be responsible for monitoring the on-site inventory of the opioid antidote, arranging for the replacement of the opioid antidote supply and ensuring the appropriate and safe disposal of administered and expired opioid antidote applicators.

-Any student suspected of being under the influence of drugs or alcohol including students suspected of an opioid overdose shall be subject to board policy 5131.6 Drugs, Alcohol, Steroids and Tobacco and law (N.J.A.C.
+Any student suspected of being under the influence of drugs or alcohol including students suspected of an opioid overdose shall be subject to board policy 5131.6 Drugs, Alcohol, Steroids and Tobacco and applicable law (including but not limited to N.J.A.C.
 6A:16-3) regarding prevention, identification, examination, treatment, intervention and referral for substance abuse.

 An overdose victim shall be transported by emergency services personnel to the nearest hospital emergency room, including where the victim’s symptoms appear to have resolved.
-The principal shall notify the superintendent whenever naloxone is administered.
+The principal shall designate a member of the school staff to accompany the student to the hospital.
+The principal shall notify the Superintendent whenever an opioid antidote is administered.

 The school nurse shall document the incident including but not limited to: